 - keep you and your family safe by reducing the risk of chimney fires

 - get the most out of your open fire or stove so that it performs better, helping you use less fuel to produce more heat

 How do you know which fuels to burn?

-You should start by checking with your local council to see if you are living in a smoke control area.
-There are regulations that apply to burning in these areas and you could be committing an offence if smoke is released from the chimney of your home: See www.gov.uk/smoke-control-area-rules for details.
+You should also check with your local council to see if you are living in a smoke control area.
+There are additional regulations that apply to burning in these areas and you could be committing an offence if smoke is released from the chimney of your home: See www.gov.uk/smoke-control-area-rules for details.